The 2nd part of a mini scenario set in Glorantha.

 The Village of Swaton

-Statues that function as shrines to Ernalda, Hiord(Ancestor Worship), Safeela , Orlanth and Banatar all lie on the north side of the Green.
+Statues that function as shrines to Ernalda, Hiord(Ancestor Worship), Safeela, Orlanth and Banatar all lie on the north side of the Green.

-Usually the hamlet holds a small market in the green every clayday and a redsmith, potter, weaver and carpenter have their dwellings within the settlement.
-An oxen powered millstone sits unused at the south side of the green, harness empty with no oxen in sight.
+Usually, the hamlet holds a small market in the green every clayday and a redsmith, potter, weaver and carpenter have their dwellings within the settlement.
+An oxen-powered millstone sits unused at the south side of the green, harness empty with no oxen in sight.

-The three brothers will direct the players to a largest stead directly next to the green to meet the headman Garanth Oakfriend.
+The three brothers will direct the players to the largest stead directly next to the green to meet the headman Garanth Oakfriend.
 As they approach the buildings perimeter wall they will be given a warning shout from a strong sharp commanding female voice and asked to stay away from the building and to keep themselves visible and in the open.

 Once she sees the Gottir brothers Kendrella Copper-Tounge will step out and address the party.
 She identifies herself as the village headwoman.
-The brothers will ask after he husband, but all she says is he isn’t available( he has gone to Runegate with his carls to get a healer and/or a priest. )
+The brothers will ask after her husband, but all she says is he isn’t available( he has gone to Runegate with his carls to get a healer and/or a priest. )

-She will corroborate the brothers story that people in the village have been falling seriously ill with the Soul waste, over the last 2 days, and that the community suspects that Entale and Taralor are responsible for it.
-Currently 3 different steads and houses have people suffering from the disease.
+She will corroborate the brother’s story that people in the village have been falling seriously ill with the Soul waste, over the last 2 days, and that the community suspects that Entale and Taralor are responsible for it.
+Currently, 3 different steads and houses have people suffering from the disease.

-Hopefully Kendrella will bring all parties to a place where they agree it is a serious matter that needs looking into, the brothers will stand down and not hurt anyone yet, but they will be sulking.
+Hopefully, Kendrella will bring all parties to a place where they agree it is a serious matter that needs looking into, the brothers will stand down and not hurt anyone yet, but they will be sulking.
 Taralor & Entale will allow the matter to be looked into, be helpful and not leave the village and the players are asked to look into the matter as neutral parties and honest brokers.

 If the players try to bargain for financial recompense at this point, Kendella will give them withering looks and tell them that disease is rife, chaos is on the loose and now is not the time to haggling over money.
 The village will do what it can to compensate them for their time and effort, but understand they are not a rich community.